Signed in as:

-Alexandria is a current SSHRC CGS-M and Dean’s Scholarship recipient studying at the University of Saskatchewan’s Department of Sociology.
-Her academic pursuits revolve around pain and social suffering, where her work is informed by an interdisciplinary background combining elements of social psychology, medical anthropology, critical psychiatry, and sociological theory.
-An aspiring suicidologist, her primary academic interests include the medicalization of everyday life, chronic pain, trauma-informed treatment practices, spontaneous healing, mattering in the context of mental health promotion, mental health reform, biophilia, One-Health and integrative medicine.
+Alexandria is a current SSHRC CGS-D and Dean’s Doctoral Scholarship recipient studying at the University of Saskatchewan.
+She identifies as a “pain sociologist,” where her academic pursuits revolve around experiences of pain and social suffering.
+Her work is informed by an interdisciplinary approach combining elements of social psychology, medical anthropology, critical disability studies, and sociological theory.
+An aspiring suicidologist, her primary academic interests include the chronic pain, mental health, mattering in the context of health promotional, animal-assisted intervention, and trauma-informed practice.

-Alexandria grew up on a farm in central Saskatchewan.
-She now lives in Saskatoon with her partner, their two dogs, and one grouchy cat.
-Alexandria currently acts as a Therapy Dog recruiter and evaluator for St. John Ambulance, while also working alongside local rescue organizations to scout for potential service or therapy dogs.
-When not focusing on her studies, Alexandria is busy gardening, restoring El Camino’s, or taking photos.
-Her academic and photographic resume can be found at www.alexandriapavelich.com
+Alexandria grew up on a farm in central Saskatchewan and currently lives with her grouchy senior cat, Ivan, and her St. John Ambulance Therapy Dog, Zola.
+Alexandria spends her spare time volunteering with SaskPain, as a Therapy Dog recruiter/evaluator for St. John Ambulance, and when she is not focusing on her studies, Alexandria is busy gardening, attending concerts, or taking photos.
+Her history of academic project involvement can be found at www.alexandriapavelich.com

-Masters of Arts (Ongoing), University of Saskatchewan, Saskatoon SK
+Masters of Arts (2021), University of Saskatchewan, Saskatoon SK

-Bachelor of Arts Honours (Summa Cum Laude), York University, Toronto ON
+Bachelor of Arts Honours (Summa Cum Laude, 2019), York University, Toronto ON

 Medical Administrative Assistant (Honours), Saskatoon SK